 No. As of 2026, The Halal Guys’ U.S. menu does not include a Beyond, Impossible, or other plant-based meat substitute.
 Falafel is the only vegetarian protein on the menu, and the brand has stuck with it instead of adding a newer plant-based product.

-Are The Halal Guys fries vegan?
+Are The Halal Guys french fries vegan?

-The fries themselves are crinkle-cut potatoes seasoned with salt and contain no animal ingredients, so they’re recipe-vegan.
-At brick-and-mortar locations the fryer is typically shared with chicken nuggets and gyro, which is fine for most vegetarians but a dealbreaker for strict vegans.
+The french fries themselves are crinkle-cut potatoes seasoned with salt and contain no animal ingredients, so they’re recipe-vegan.
+At brick-and-mortar locations the fryer is typically shared with chicken and gyro, which is fine for most vegetarians but a dealbreaker for strict vegans.
 Ask staff at your specific location if cross-contact matters.

 Is the baklava at The Halal Guys vegan?

-No. Traditional baklava is made with butter-brushed filo and a honey or honey-syrup glaze, which makes it vegetarian but not vegan.
+No. Traditional baklava is made with butter-brushed filo and a sweet honey or honey-syrup glaze, which makes it vegetarian but not vegan.
 The baklava cheesecake variants also contain dairy.
 There is no fully vegan dessert at The Halal Guys as of 2026.

 How many The Halal Guys locations are there?